-We have found so many amazing deals at second-hand shops that it became one of our savings methods for housewares, clothing and everything in between.
+We have found so many amazing deals at second-hand shops that it has become one of our savings methods for housewares, clothing, and everything.

 4. Investing Money

-We’ve both invested money for our retirement ever since our employer offered a matching pension plan.
+We’ve both invested money for our retirement since our employer offered a matching pension plan.

 Even though we are no longer working at the same places, we continued to invest in our RRSPs and constantly topped up the TFSA.

-Most of the investing came after we paid our mortgage off as we had the extra money to do so.
+Most of the investment came after we paid our mortgage, as we had the extra money to do so.

-We use a financial advisor as neither of us knows how to invest online like some of you might.
+We use a financial advisor as neither of us knows how to invest online, as some might.